practicusai/docs/docs/k8s-setup.md

 * **Optional Services Deployment**: Only required if you would like to enable OpenAI GPT and similar AI services.
 * **Additional kubernetes clusters**: You can use multiple clusters in different geos to build a flexible data mesh architecture.
-* **Additional namespaces**: It is common practicus practice to deploy at least one more namespace as a test environment, usually named prt-ns2.
+* **Additional namespaces**: You can also deploy a test environment, usually named prt-ns2 or more.

 ### Dynamic components

 * **Cloud worker pods**: These are ephemeral (temporary) pods created and disposed by the management console service.
 E.g. When a user wants to process large data, perform AutoML etc., the management console creates worker pod(s) on the fly, and disposes after the user is done.
-The dynamic capacity offered to end users is highly governed by system admins.
+The dynamic capacity offered to end users is governed by system admins.

 ### Big Picture